team6637/frc2017/Readme.md

 ## Instructions coming soon!

 Using the the laptop 2 now, Brad and Andy.
 Will be adding instructions soon.
-We're all in sync!
+We're all in sync!i